philiplawlor/darktolight/README.md

 - **Virtual Environment Support:** Ensures isolated package management
 - **Status Persistence:** Remembers your last mode (if implemented in future)
 - **Extensible:** Easily add new features, such as auto-switch at sunset/sunrise or user preferences
+- **Limitations:** Double-clicking the tray icon is not supported due to Python environment limitations.

 ---